nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

          \ \ / /_ _| __\ \    / /
           \ V / | || _| \ \/\/ /
            \_/ |___|___| \_/\_/
-        View has been switched to Staff Management
+        You are now in the Staff Management view.
         ```

 3. Switching view to the current view